Sentence fragments are groups of words that don't express complete thoughts. They are only fragments of sentences.

 Until my little sister walks into the room.

 You can fix these kinds of fragments by connecting dependent clauses to independent clauses.
-Independent clauses are groups of words that contain a subject and a verb, and they also expresses complete thoughts.
+Independent clauses are groups of words that contain a subject and a verb, and they also express complete thoughts.

 You can add independent clauses before or after dependent clauses.